nodejs/mentorship/application_form.md

 ## Mentors Form

-Candidates must have some kind of contribions to any projcet under nodeJS.
+Candidates must have some kind of contributions to any project under nodeJS.
 Mentors play a huge role in defining the mentee's experience with node, hence they must express passion and resourcefulness to join this program.

 | Field               | Required | Field Type   | Description                                        |